 What Shoes to Wear with Faux Leather Leggings?

-The best choice is a pair of sneakers.
-Whether they're trainers or a trendy pair, the juxtaposition of athletic gear with leather is quite chic and will steer you clear from "Sandy" territory.
+The easiest and most universally stylish choice is a pair of sneakers.
+Whether they're trainers or a trendy pair, the juxtaposition of athletic gear with leather is quite chic and will steer you clear from “Sandy” territory.

-If you're looking to dress up the leggings for work or evening, consider a pair of pointed-toe flats, or a boot in the same color and similar finish to create a continuous line.
+If you're looking to dress up the leggings for work or evening, consider a pair of pointed-toe flats or a boot in the same color and similar finish to create a continuous line.
 A sleek boot that can fit under the leggings will look more dressy than one that is on the outside.

 What To Wear (and What Not to Wear) with Faux Leather Leggings

 While you can wear whatever the heck you want and I will completely support you and root you on; if you're unsure how to style leather leggings here's some tips on what not to do to make them look as stylish as possible.

 - Balance the shine with other textures.
 Faux leather leggings with shiny satin or sequins are only appropriate in Vegas or on stage.
 For every day, you want to temper the shine of leather.
 Fleece, chunky knit sweaters, cashmere, denim, and angora are all great fabrics to pair with the leggings to keep the look luxe yet relatable.
 For evening, check out silk crepe, matte jersey, or velvet.

 - Keep Jewelry Delicate.
 Big, bold pieces paired with shiny black leggings can end up being too much of a look.
 Delicate chains, small rings, a single watch or chain bracelet, thin hoops or studs is often the best choice when styling leather leggings.

 - Don't Be a Trend Salad.
 Leather leggings are a lot of look, and usually looks best with more subtle of pairings.
-They're not the thing to wear with a cold shoulder or sheer blouse or statement shoes.
 If the rest of your outfit is a bit quieter your leather leggings then can sing.